Most people have some nicotine cravings and withdrawal symptoms when they give up smoking.

 Sleep problems

-You may have sleep problems after stopping smoking.
-These usually stop after 2 to 3 weeks.
+Sleep problems after you quit usually stop after 2 to 3 weeks.

-- reduce caffeine, such as tea, coffee or cola
+- reduce caffeine, such as tea, coffee or some fizzy drinks

 - relax before bedtime with a book or a bath

 Your energy might increase after you stop smoking.
-This is because more oxygen is getting into your bloodstream as the carbon monoxide has left your body.
+This is because more oxygen gets into your bloodstream as the carbon monoxide leaves your body.

 But some people find they have less energy for a while.
 This is because the body stops producing adrenaline in response to nicotine.
-It's temporary and improves after 2 to 3 weeks.
+Low energy is temporary and improves after 2 to 3 weeks.

 Constipation and nausea